-A full-point by should not be awarded to a player who has previously taken or committed to a half-point by unless all others in the score group have already had a by or a no-show forfeit win.
-See also 22C, Half-point by es.
+A full-point bye should not be awarded to a player who has previously taken or committed to a half-point bye unless all others in the score group have already had a bye or a no-show forfeit win.
+See also 22C, Half-point byes.